 More and more senior citizens choose to age at home.
 Spending your advancing years in the comfort of your home brings with the benefits of staying in a familiar and comfortable surroundings.
 For many seniors living alone is preferable to living with an adult child, or being placed in a retirement home facility.
 But as … Continue reading "Senior Citizens Living alone – Tips to Ensure Safety"

 A family’s dynamics gradually change when a parent or loved one suffers from Alzheimer’s.
 Alzheimer’s disease is one of the main reasons for dementia, affecting nearly 2- 3 percent of people in the 65-69 age groups.
 Like all types of dementia, Alzheimer’s is caused by brain cell death.
-It begins with memory lapses—such as … Continue reading "Taking Care of a Loved One with Alzheimer’s"
+It begins with memory problems—such as thinking, … Continue reading "Taking Care of a Loved One With Memory Problems"

 Sudden mood swings and changes in an individual’s interest can indicate more than just old age.
-Almost a quarter of people over 65 years suffer from depression.
+Almost a quarter of people over 65 years suffer from old age depression.
 Elderly depression a serious public health concern and a significant percentage of the elderly population suffer from persistent feelings of sadness.
-These older adults are particularly vulnerable to … Continue reading "Dealing with Old Age Depression"
+These older adults are particularly … Continue reading "Dealing with Old Age Depression"

 Although studies indicate that most seniors are healthy and function at high levels, health complications related to their independence, inevitably surface as they grow older.
 Age-related changes can affect the function of almost every body system, sometimes even in the healthiest of older people.
 And often these age-related changes are accompanied by other chronic illnesses … Continue reading "Health Emergencies for Senior Citizens– Tips to Stay Prepared"